richpaulyim/homework5-611-richard-yim/README.md

 This repository contains the implementation and analysis for BIOS 611 Homework 5.
 The project explores two key clustering analysis tasks: evaluating gap statistics for determining optimal cluster counts in high-dimensional data, and implementing spectral clustering on non-convex shell-shaped clusters.

+The response to homework questions can be found in `homework5_611_clustering_Richard_Yim.html`.
+Pleaes download the html file and open in a web browser to render the responses and results.

 ## Project Structure

 ```